anjacks12/reading-notes/class-01.md

 # Read 01: Introductory HTML and JavaScript

+Reading Notes were made from:
+Notes were made from Jon Duckett's HTML & CSS and JavaScript & jQuery books (see Resources)

 ## Chapter 1: HTML

 + HTML consists of elements (or tags) that tells/instructs a browser on how materials should be displayed on a web page
 + Elements contain opening tags `<p>` and closing tags `</p>` that are sandwiched between content